 7 Ways to Create Peace in Your Home as an HSP

-For highly sensitive people, turning a home into a sanctuary is an art form — and one of the most calming things they can do.
+For highly sensitive people, turning your home into a sanctuary is an art — and one of the most calming things you can do.

 As a highly sensitive introvert, my home has always been a sacred space for me.
 Prior to COVID-19, I always looked forward to coming home in the evenings, particularly on days when I felt overstimulated at work.
 My space was a place to decompress and provided me with a sense of calm.